Generic Name: clomiphene (KLOE mih feen)

 endometriosis or uterine fibroids.

-It is not known whether clomiphene passes into breast milk or if it could harm a nursing baby.
-This medication may slow breast milk production in some women.
+Clomiphene can pass into breast milk and may harm a nursing baby.
+This medicine may slow breast milk production in some women.
 Tell your doctor if you are breast-feeding a baby.

 Using clomiphene for longer than 3 treatment cycles may increase your risk of developing an ovarian tumor.
 Ask your doctor about your specific risk.

 Fertility treatment may increase your chance of having multiple births (twins, triplets).
 These are high-risk pregnancies both for the mother and the babies.
 Talk to your doctor if you have concerns about this risk.

 Your doctor will perform medical tests to make sure you do not have conditions that would prevent you from safely using clomiphene.